• BOOK A MAGICAL VACATION

 The irony is that as overjoyed as I was that all her baby teeth had come in finally back then, I was in no way ready for when she would begin to loose the same teeth we fought so hard to come in.

 But with that first wiggly loose tooth came the end of an era and the beginning of a new one still for all of us.
+Soon enough she’ll be going to the dentist and really growing up before our eyes.

 For behind that loose baby tooth is already the growth of her first ever adult tooth.